Mesenteric panniculitis is a rare disease that affects the part of the mesentery that contains fat cells.

 Other medicines that treat this condition include:

 Inflammation in the mesentery can sometimes lead to a blockage in your small intestine.
 This blockage can cause symptoms like nausea, bloating, and pain, and it can prevent your intestines from absorbing nutrients from foods you eat, in addition to decreasing the normal forward movement of substances through your intestines.

 In these cases, surgery may be necessary to relieve your symptoms.

-Mesenteric panniculitis has also been linked to cancers like lymphoma, prostate cancer, and kidney cancer.
-In a 2016 study, 28 percent of people with this condition either had abdominal cancer or were later diagnosed with it.
+Mesenteric panniculitis has also been linked to cancers, like lymphoma, prostate cancer, and kidney cancer.
+In a 2016 study, 28 percent of people with this condition either already had an associated cancer or were recently diagnosed with it.

 Mesenteric panniculitis is chronic, but it usually isn’t serious or life-threatening.
 However, if your symptoms are severe, they can have a big effect on your quality of life.